Families First Coronavirus Response Act (FFCRA): Answering Your Most Pressing Questions About Paid Leave and Employee Benefits

 As the COVID-19 (coronavirus) outbreak continues and new legislation is passed, organizations are called upon to quickly understand this rapidly changing landscape and adapt to how it impacts day-to-day operations.
 At Practical Law, our objective is to support you and your organization as we navigate this complicated and evolving environment together.

-On March 27, Practical Law Attorney Editors from our Labor & Employment and Employee Benefits & Executive Compensation teams provided details on the Families First Coronavirus Response Act (FFCRA) and respond to pressing questions received during our previous webcast, Legal Considerations in Responding to COVID-19.
+Practical Law Attorney Editors from our Labor & Employment and Employee Benefits & Executive Compensation teams provided details on the Families First Coronavirus Response Act (FFCRA) and respond to pressing questions received during our previous webcast, Legal Considerations in Responding to COVID-19.
 Key topics included:

 Emergency Paid Sick Leave Act and the Emergency Paid Family & Medical Leave Expansion Acts under FFCRA: